mira-merkell/clap-clap/README.md

 ## Example (plugin template)

-You can find the source code of a simple plugin template in [ `examples/plugin_template.rs`].
+You can find the source code of a simple plugin template in:
+[`./examples/plugin_template.rs`].

 To compile the sources, install Rust `1.85.0` or later (for the Rust 2024 edition) and clone the repository: